JuliaSmoothOptimizers/CUTEst.jl/docs/src/tutorial.md

 CUTEst comes with a simple selection tool.
 It uses a static file generated from the original `CLASSF.DB` and an execution of each problem.
-Don't try to regenerate the classification file.
-If you think there is a mistake, open an issue.

 The selection tool works like a filter on the complete set of problems.
 Using the tool without arguments will return the complete set of problems.